fifaboy/rec-mnb/README.md

 # Randomness and Different Sets
 * Dataset was shuffled before doing the analysis.
 * 5-fold Cross Validation used for testing accuracy.

+# Dataset Credits

+INPROCEEDINGS\{guo2014etaf,
+      author = {Guo, G. and Zhang, J. and Thalmann, D. and Yorke-Smith, N.}, title = {ETAF: An Extended Trust Antecedents Framework for Trust Prediction}, booktitle = {Proceedings of the 2014 International Conference on Advances in Social Networks Analysis and Mining (ASONAM)}, year = {2014}
+    }